 Lipson pioneered critical building blocks in the field of Silicon Photonics, which today is recognized as one of the most promising directions for solving the major bottlenecks in microelectronics.
 In 2004 she showed the ability to tailor the electro-optic properties of silicon (Almeida, et al., Nature 2004 with more than 1400 citations and Xu et al Nature 2005 with more than 2100 citations) which represent critical advances that led to the explosion of silicon photonics research and development.
 The number of publications related to silicon photonic devices and systems is now more than 50,000 a year.
 A large fraction of these publications are based on Lipson’s original papers published since 2001.
 Today more than one thousand papers published yearly involve devices and circuits based on Lipson’s original modulators, as well as on other silicon photonics devices demonstrated by her group including slot waveguides (Almeida et al, Optics Letters 2004 with more than 1500 citations) and inverse tapers (Almeida et al, Optics Letters, 2003 with more than 90 citations).
 The growth of the field of silicon photonics has also been evident in industry with an increasing number of companies developing silicon photonics products (IBM and Intel, HP Aurrion, Melannox, Apic, Luxtera, etc).

 Lipson’s work has been cited in top high-impact journals such as Nature, Nature Photonics, Nature Physics, IEEE Photonics Technology Letters, Nanoletters, Lab on a Chip, Physical Review Letters and IEEE Journal of Lightwave Technologies.
 Her papers (over 200 refereed journal publications) have been cited more than 35,000 times.
 She is also the inventor of over 30 issued patents.
-Her h-index (an index that measures both the productivity and impact of the published work) of 94 is also indicative of the impact that her work has had on the scientific community.
+Her h-index (an index that measures both the productivity and impact of the published work) of 95 is also indicative of the impact that her work has had on the scientific community.
 Lipson has delivered hundreds of invited, keynote and plenary lectures in all the major conferences in optics and related fields.
 In recognition of her work in silicon photonics she was awarded the MacArthur Fellow, the Blavatnik Award, and the Optical Society’s R. W. Wood Prize.
-She was recently named the recipient of the 2019 IEEE Photonics Award.
+She is the recipient of the 2019 IEEE Photonics Award and was recently awarded the 2019 Comstock Prize in Physics by the National Academy of Sciences.
 In 2018 an honorary degree from Trinity College, University of Dublin was conferred upon her.
 Since 2014 she has been named by Thomson Reuters as a top 1% highly cited researcher in the field of Physics.